 A homepage is made up of a combination of different types of content, what we’ll call content blocks.
-In its simplest form, the homepage is just your most recent posts (see A Beautiful Plate or She Bakes Here).
-On the other end of the spectrum, what we call magazine style, there are numerous blocks of non-chronological content, space for featured posts, maybe a video, subscription forms, and more.
-A magazine-style homepage often differs from the interior/post pages of a site in that it has full width content and no sidebar, or partially full-width content and a shorter sidebar (see Downshiftology or Primavera Kitchen).
+In its simplest form, the homepage is just your most recent posts.
+On the other end of the spectrum, a homepage can have numerous blocks of non-chronological content, space for featured posts, maybe a video, subscription call to action forms, and more.
+A magazine-style homepage often differs from the interior/post pages of a site in that it has full width content and no sidebar, or partially full-width content and a shorter sidebar.

 When you are thinking about what you want on the homepage, often times sketching up a wireframe is the most effective way to visualize exactly what you want on your homepage.
-Don’t overthink the specific design details (logo aligned left with the menu to the right, for example, or 2 columns of teaser posts with bold centered titles), rather focus on the overall blocks of content, namely, what KIND of content do you want to feature and WHERE.
+Don’t overthink the specific design details like fonts or colors, rather focus on the overall structure: what KIND of content do you want to feature and WHERE.

 Regular visitors to your site are probably coming back for one reason: to see what is new.
 Not everyone wants to subscribe to a blog via email/rss/social/etc, and instead might have your site bookmarked and check back when they remember.
 Loyal visitors like this are great, and we want to encourage them to keep coming back by making it easy to see what’s new.